mnh86/NimbleTCodeSerial/README.md

   - `A1 0 9999 Force`: **Force command** (default `9999`)
     - Maps to NimbleStroker force command values: 0 to 1023
     - Controls the air pressure force of the actuator(?)
-  - `A2 0 9999 VibSpeed`: **Vibration speed** (default: `5000`)
+  - `A2 0 9999 VibSpeed`: **Vibration speed** (default: `9999`)
-    - Maps to an oscillation speed for vibration: 0 to 20.0hz (default 10.0hz)
+    - Maps to an oscillation speed for vibration: 0 to 20hz (default 20hz)

 Other info:

-- Sending live control values to an axis will ease to target over multiple frames rather than jump immediately, if the difference in change is large (> 100 t-code units, or >50 position units).
+- Sending live control values to an axis will ease to target over multiple frames rather than jump immediately when the difference in change is large (> 100 t-code units, or >50 position units).
 This is intended to protect the user and device. ([Source1](https://github.com/mnh86/NimbleTCodeSerial/blob/6ab66638b2670115e770fdee9d2ec5c7b04f9390/include/TCodeAxis.h#L217-L228), [Source2](https://github.com/mnh86/NimbleTCodeSerial/blob/6ab66638b2670115e770fdee9d2ec5c7b04f9390/src/main.cpp#L104-L111))

 ## Usage